nebari-dev/nebari-docs/docs/docs/how-tos/manual-backup.md

 ### Google Cloud

-To use the Google Cloud provider, install the [gsutil](https://cloud.google.com/storage/docs/gsutil_install) CLI instead of the AWS CLI.
+To do a backup on Google Cloud provider, install the [gsutil](https://cloud.google.com/storage/docs/gsutil_install) CLI instead of the AWS CLI.
 Otherwise, the instructions are the same as for AWS above, other than when working with S3.
 Here are the commands to access Google Spaces instead of S3 for copy/download of the backup:

 ```shell